thoncoin/join-the-community/README.md

 -Best team to propose partners , sponsors
 -Best team to pitch the mission statement
--Best team to pitch a code of conduct : diversity, friendly, inclusive  etc -Etc ....
+-Best team to pitch a code of conduct : diversity, friendly, inclusive  etc -Best team to detects risks and mitigation
+_best team to find the total amount of conferences, seminars, forums organized -Etc ....
 ```